Overview of Services

 - Please see our FAQ regarding alumni access to databases

-- Remote access to the ProQuest Research Library and JSTOR is available to members of the USC Alumni Association
+- Remote access to the ProQuest Research Library, JSTOR, and Project Muse is available to members of the USC Alumni Association

 - Special Collections – The USC Libraries' Special Collections is a non-circulating research library open to the general public.
 Please consult these guidelines for first-time visitors.